 So what exactly makes tea beneficial for bones?
 Researchers of the study concluded that it was the presence of flavonoids in the tea that offer a protective factor for bones.
 In fact, the women in the study with the highest flavonoid intake had the lowest risk of fractures.
 Of the seven major classes of flavonoids, flavan-3-ols, flavonols, and flavones were the most associated with reduced fractures.

 Flavonoids are a large group of plant pigments called polyphenols.
 Numerous studies discuss the various health benefits associated with polyphenols.3 In addition to their overall health advantages, they also have been shown to influence bone growth by increasing osteoblast production.

 Flavonoids have powerful antioxidant and anti-inflammatory effects on the body.
 With over 6,000 different types, they are responsible for giving fruits and vegetables their vibrant colors.
-Consumption of flavonoids has been shown to improve longevity,4 lower cardiovascular disease risk,5 and reduce cancer risk.6 It’s relevant to mention here that the Save Our Bones Program devotes an entire chapter to the topic of antioxidants, including polyphenols.
+Consumption of flavonoids has been shown to improve longevity,4 lower cardiovascular disease risk,5 and reduce cancer risk.6 It’s relevant to mention here that the Osteoporosis Reversal Program devotes an entire chapter to the topic of antioxidants, including polyphenols.

 Flavonoids are found in high concentrations in tea, which is particularly rich in certain flavonoid classes such as flavan-3-ols (or catechins) and flavonols (for example, quercetin)7.
 Tea provides approximately 83% of the total intake of flavonoids in the American diet, followed by citrus (4%) and wine (2%)8.
-And flavonoids are present in many of the Foundation Foods in the Save Our Bones Program.
+And flavonoids are present in many of the Foundation Foods in the Osteoporosis Reversal Program.

 Are All Teas Created Equal?